 Even people who have never been to Italy have probably heard of Italy’s infamous mafia organized crime groups.
-Just how powerful are Italy’s mafia groups today?
+Today, l answer your question whether mafia is still strong in Italy?
+And Just how powerful are Italy’s mafia groups today?

 Groups?
 Yes, groups.
 There are several.
 Indeed, in Italian, the word ‘mafie’ – mafias – exists.

-Before setting foot in Italy, I was aware the mafia was quite a powerful criminal organisation, and that it corrupted politicians too.
-However, I did not really think the mafia was much more than a localised bunch of hoodlums.
+Before setting foot in Italy, I was aware the mafia was quite a powerful criminal organization, and that it corrupted politicians too.
+However, I did not really think the mafia was much more than a localized bunch of hoodlums.

 Then I came to Italy, and discovered that I was completely wrong.
 I came across a mafia bar in Milan; former mafia members walking the streets of the same city were pointed out to me by Italian friends.
 I even witnessed what I suspect may have been a mafia soldier picking up weekly protection money – not while I was on holiday in the south of Italy, but up here in the heart of northern Italy: Milan.